 Iglesia San Antonio is located in El Centro about three blocks from the San Antonio metro station on Line A. The walk to the church from this metro station has some small shops and restaurants along the way.

-In addition, the church is located about three blocks from the Alpujarra metro station on Line A. Also, just about any taxi or Uber driver in Medellín will know where Plaza San Antonio and Iglesia San Antionio are located.
+In addition, the church is located about three blocks from the Alpujarra metro station on Line A. Also, just about any taxi driver in Medellín will know where Plaza San Antonio and Iglesia San Antionio are located.

 Iglesia San Antonio isn’t open all the time.
 In my experience, it’s typically open in the mornings.
 But I saw no mass schedule posted in the church.
 So, we recommend calling before going to make sure it is open.